 This would dilute the business ownership of each co-founder by -10%.
 Hence each of them would effectively have a 40% net stake left in the company after the sale given their existing 500 shares respectively out of 1,250 shares in total post issuance.
 However, their business would now have a quarter million dollars at its disposal.
 This is the most important distinction to remember when compared to the sale of secondary shares.

 As a founder it makes sense to issue and sell primary shares when the intention of a sale is to raise capital, i.e. fundraising, to run and grow the operations of her business.
 The ownership that the business owner forgoes by diluting her stake via the issuance of primary shares also means that the funds raised will be earmarked business purposes.
 This could be to pay salaries or increase marketing spend.

 Equally, primary shares make sense for investors to buy if they want their capital to be put to work in the business.
 This is a typical strategy deployed by growth investors that pump money into early stage startups and unprofitable businesses in need of a capital infusion.

-These scenarios describe phenomena in private equity markets but public companies listed on stock exchanges also issue new shares to raise capital.
+These scenarios describe phenomena in private markets but public companies listed on stock exchanges also issue new shares to raise capital.

 In an equity offering, secondary shares refer to existing shares of common stock sold, most often by existing shareholders, to a third party.
 As the name alludes, the shares are sold second-hand, i.e. someone holds them before selling them on in what’s known as a “secondary” short for a secondary sale.
-In that regard, the proceeds of such a sale personally befalls the shareholder who sells them.
+In that way, the proceeds of such a sale personally befalls the shareholder who sells them.